 Collision Insurance for Property Damage in an Accident

 If you are at fault for an accident and you have liability coverage, then your car insurance policy will cover the other person’s property damages.
-However, if the accident is your fault and you only have liability insurance then your car insurance company will not reimburse you for any damages to your own property and you will have to pay for these damages out of your own pocket.
+However, if the accident is your fault and you have liability insurance, your car insurance company will not reimburse you for any damages to your own property; you will have to pay for these damages out of your own pocket.

 Property Damage not Covered by Liability

 There are times when you may experience property damage that is not the result of an accident.
 In these incidents, liability insurance is not applicable.